-"Individual" or "individual receiving services" means a person receiving services that are licensed under this chapter whether that person is referred to as a patient, current direct recipient of public or private mental health, developmental, or substance abuse treatment, rehabilitation, or habilitation services and includes the terms "consumer," client "patient," "resident," student, individual, "recipient," family member, relative, or other term "client."
-When the term is used in this chapter, the requirement applies to every individual receiving licensed services from the provider.
+"Individual" or "individual receiving services" means a person receiving services that are licensed under this chapter whether that person is referred to as a patient, consumer, client, resident, student, individual, recipient, family member, relative, or other term.
+When the term is used, the requirement applies to every individual receiving licensed services from the provider.